Cannabis Removal on Public Lands

-The development of personal organizing skills is often the individual’s first foray into the world of conservation campaigns.
+The development of personal organizing skills is often the individual’s first foray into the world of direct action campaigns.
 We have found through the years that contacts made as a function of the organizing effort sometimes open a door to further public service.
 There are now numerous sitting Supervisor and City Council members in the Sierra and Central Valley who trace their road to success back to these past organizer trainings.

 We encourage funders and other organizations to partner with us on these annual trainings, to nominate promising individuals and organizations for participation, participate in the training themselves, and to help us identify the key organizing issues and campaigns for the current cycle.

 Progressive interests have often allowed themselves to be divided by minor issues, resulting in the election of people who do not reflect their values.
 The development of Community Partnerships is a critical step in addressing the social, economic and environmental issues of Central and Northern California.

-The Fresno Partnership, now the independent, 501(c)(3) Central Valley Partnership, hosted candidate forums in 2014, 2016 and 2018, including Fresno City Council, Fresno District Attorney, Fresno County Supervisor and numerous Tulare County races.
+The Fresno Partnership, now the independent, 501(c)(3) Central Valley Partnership, was founded by CGP in 2013, and quickly made a difference in Fresno County.
 Attended by over 1,400 people, these forums put candidates on the record on issues ranging from air quality and immigration to development issues.

 The Central Valley Partnership has set the emulative example of how smart organizing and facilitation can break down barriers and create alliances where none previously existed.
 Candidate Forums, Income Inequality actions, Bus Rapid Transit testimony, Healthcare Forums, General Plan testimony to enlist disadvantaged communities in the AHA, farm-worker food drives and community organizer trainings are a few of the Partnership activities.

 Our newest Northern California Partnership is centered around our Cannabis Removal On Public Lands Project (CROP).
 Our initial community organizer training for the CROP Project was held in Humboldt County in October 2018, where we graduated 46 activists from numerous regional non-profit organizations.
 Our second training took place in Mendocino in January 2020 with 47 graduates, and highlighted CROP as an example of successful organizing.